 Before the statue, curled on the steps, are the pitch black bones of a what was once a huge dragon.
 Although dead, it is not without sentience; it lifts its skull and releases a hiss, then stands, demonstrating the full might of its undead, draconic nature.

-This red dragon skeleton guards the temple against anyone (including goblins) who would dare enter without Rolfin present.
+This red dragon skeleton (see the Appendix) guards the temple against anyone (including goblins) who would dare enter without Rolfin present.
 The red dragon skeleton also rests atop a pressure plate.
 Once it stands, the fire trap goes off.

 The trap and red dragon skeleton are meant to scare those who intrude more than anything.